 Quick and EASY Peanut Butter Oatmeal

 This Quick and Easy Peanut Butter Oatmeal is the first thing I think of when I need some breakfast in a hurry, and this delicious oatmeal is vegan, dairy-free, low-glycemic, South Beach Diet approved for phase 2, and it can be gluten-free if you use gluten-free oatmeal!
-Use the Diet-Type Index to find more recipes like this one.
+Use Breakfast Recipes to find more recipes like this one.

 Most people who cook at home regularly have favorite recipes they make over and over, and this Quick and Easy Peanut Butter Oatmeal that I learned to make from fellow food blogger Alanna Kellogg back in October 2006 is without a doubt my favorite thing to make when I need a really quick breakfast.
 This simple four ingredient breakfast treat combines microwaved extra-thick oatmeal with a generous scoop of peanut butter, for a simple easy breakfast that tastes delicious and will keep you going until lunch.